Narayan-Pradhan713/microsoft-fabric-projects/sales-returns-analytics/power-bi/README.md

-# Power BI Report
+# Power BI

 ## Overview

-This folder contains the Power BI reporting layer for the Sales & Returns Analytics project.
+This folder represents the Power BI reporting layer of the Sales & Returns Analytics project.

-The Power BI report is connected live to the Microsoft Fabric Semantic Model using Direct Lake.
+Power BI is connected to the Microsoft Fabric Semantic Model and is ready for creating interactive reports and dashboards using the prepared sales and returns data.

-The report provides interactive analytics for sales, returns, customers, and products.
+---

 ## Data Connection

-The Power BI report uses a live connection to the Microsoft Fabric Semantic Model.
+The Power BI report is connected to the Microsoft Fabric Semantic Model.

-**Semantic Model:**
-- SM_IncrementalLoad
+### Semantic Model

+**SM_IncrementalLoad**

-The semantic model provides the following tables:
+The semantic model provides the required data for reporting and analysis.

+---

+## Available Tables

+The following tables are available in Power BI.

 ### Dimension Tables